developerasun/myDocumentBox-tool/myHTML/readme.md

 <img src="reference/high-contrast.png" width=678 height=245 alt="high contrast text screenshot" />

 ## Color
-Color standalone should not be an important matter to deliver information since it can't be seen by screen reader user.
+**Color standalone should not be an important matter to deliver information** since it can't be seen by screen reader user.
 Also, background and foreground should have a high contrast color combination for colorblind user.

 ### Avoid colorblindness
-Colorblindness ranges from a decreased awareness to a certain wavelength of light to can't see color at all.
-The most common example of colorblindness is to less be sensitive about color green.
+Colorblindness ranges from a decreased awareness to a certain wavelength of light to can't see color at all. **The most common example of colorblindness** is to less be sensitive about **color green**.

 ```css
 /* avoid these */